sandragreiner/sandragreiner.github.io/index.md

 ---

 Hi there, welcome to my homepage!
-My name is Sandra and I'm passionate about improving the maintenance of complex software systems.
+My name is Sandra and I'm passionate about improving the maintenance of complex software systems, particularly configurbale ones.
-I am Interim Professor for Software Engineering at the University of Regensburg, Germany and Assistant Professor at the University of Southern Denmark (short SDU), in the [ACP Section](https://acp.sdu.dk/).
+Currently, I am Assistant Professor at the University of Southern Denmark (short SDU), in the [ACP Section](https://acp.sdu.dk/).

 ## What can you discover on this website?